gunjan-maheswari/fjmeeting/README.md

 # fjmeeting
-# A sample project for demonstrate a video calling app for learning and testing purpose
+# A sample project to demonstrate a video calling app for learning and testing purpose